 Instructions

-- Preheat oven to 350F, line a cookie sheet with parchment paper.
+- Preheat the oven to 350F, and line a cookie sheet with parchment paper.

-- In a large bowl using an electric mixer beat together your margarine and brown sugar for 2 minutes, then add in your cocoa powder, baking soda and cinnamon.
+- In a large bowl using an electric mixer, beat together the margarine and brown sugar for 2 minutes - until it’s light and fluffy.
+Then add in the cocoa powder, baking soda, and cinnamon.

-- Continue beating and add your eggs whites and yogurt.
-Add about half of your flour while still using the electric mixer, then add in the rest with your hands, dough will be thick.
-Form into 2 dough balls.
+- Continue beating and add the egg whites and Greek yogurt.
+Add about half of the all purpose flour while still using the electric mixer, then add in the rest with your hands.
+The dough will be thick.
+Form it into 2 dough balls.

-- Sift your icing sugar onto a flat plate, drop dough by spoonfuls into sugar and roll into balls (flattening them a little) place on parchment paper and bake in oven for 10 minutes, at around the 7 minute mark push down slightly on the cookies, careful as they will be hot.
+- Sift the icing sugar onto a flat plate, and drop the dough by spoonfuls into the sugar, and roll into balls (flattening them a little).
+Place the cookies on the parchment paper and bake in the oven for 10 minutes.
+At around the 7 minute mark push down slightly on the cookies - careful as they will be hot!

 Just started back on WW and was wanting a touch of something sweet - these did the trick!
 Thanks!